finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 > PortfolioDetails GetDetails (string scope, string code, string effectiveAt = null, DateTimeOffset? asAt = null)

-Get details
+Get portfolio details

-Get the details associated with a transaction portfolio.
+Get the details document associated with a transaction portfolio                When requesting details from a derived transaction portfolio, the returned set of details could come from a different transaction portfolio

 ### Example